Puppy Buyers Guide

 Labrador Retrievers come in three recognised colours: black, yellow and chocolate.
-Yellow may range from pale cream through to a really dark shade of yellow called fox red (not often seen in Australia).
+Yellows may range from pale cream through to a really dark shade of yellow called fox red.
 Chocolates may range from milk chocolate to dark chocolate (chocolates used to be referred to as liver).

 Silver, charcoal or champagne are not recognised as purebred Labrador Retriever colours and should be avoided.
 Labrador Retrievers do not carry the dilute gene that is responsible for these colours.
 Read: coat colour genetics

 If you are looking to bring a Labrador Retriever into your family, you should do your research.
-The ANKC has published a fact sheet on sourcing breeders.
+Dogs Australia (also known as the Australian National Kennel Council - ANKC) has published a fact sheet on sourcing breeders.